provotum/provotum-ci-cd/terraform/provotum-v3-mn/README.md

 Add a new vote from a voter:

-`ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key $PATH_TO_SK provotum-v3-mn-vote.yml --extra-vars "vote=VOTE question=QUESTION votes=VOTES nrVotes=NUMBER_OF_VOTES`
+`ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key $PATH_TO_SK provotum-v3-mn-vote.yml --extra-vars "vote=VOTE question=QUESTION votes=VOTES nrVotes=NUMBER_OF_VOTES"`

   - `VOTE`: The name of your vote
   - `QUESTION`: Your election question